CyrusOfEden/llegos/README.md

 2. **Messaging with email semantics** Llegos introduces an intuitive, email-like messaging system.
 Messages have parents, enabling functionalities like replying and forwarding, which enhances clarity and traceability in the system's communication.

-3. **Bring your own libraries:** Whether that's Langchain, LlamaIndex, CamelAI, transformers... use Llegos Actors to elevate your agents into a multi-agent system, and coordinate them using a Scene.
+3. **Bring your own libraries:** Whether that's Langchain, LlamaIndex, CamelAI, transformers... use Llegos Actors to elevate your agents into a multi-agent system, and coordinate them using a Network.

-4. **Flexibility and generalizability:** Llegos Scenes are themselves Actors, and can be nested within each other.
+4. **Flexibility and generalizability:** Llegos Networks are themselves Actors, and can be nested within each other.
 This allows for the creation of complex, multi-layered environments where different groups of actors can interact within their sub-contexts.

 ## Quick Start Guide